Skip to content

 How to change MySQL Password Policy Level

-To change the default password policy level, we can change the settings at runtime using the command line or in the config file (my.cnf or mysqld.cnf) permanently.
+The policy level can be changed at runtime via the MySQL CLI or permanently in the config file (my.cnf or mysqld.cnf).

 mysql> SHOW VARIABLES LIKE ‘validate_password%’;